Dress to sweat. All classes are conducted in heated rooms.

-Our teachers bring a variety of styles and experience to their flow classes (power, Ashtanga, Baron Baptiste, Rusty Wells etc)…so you won’t have to worry about getting bored.
+Our teachers bring a variety of styles and experience to their flow classes (PowerYoga, Ashtanga, Baron Baptiste, Rusty Wells, etc)…so you won’t have to worry about getting bored.

 The general idea of a Yin class is to combine passive stretch with Hatha Yoga postures.
 In other words, this class will open you up through a series of deep stretches held for an extended period of time.

-The room is typically cooler than a flow class but there are teachers that will bring in a little more heat than others.
+The room is typically cooler than a flow class but some teachers will bring in a little more heat than others.